YongHwan2161/Physics/Mathematics/Linear Algebra/Vector Spaces.md

 - distributive properties
   - $a(u+v)=au+av$ and $(a+b)v=av+bv$ for all $a,b\in \mathbf{F}$ and all $u,v\in V$.
 -
-- The empty set is not a vector space.
-The empty set fails to satisfy only one of the requirements listed in the definition of a vector space ([[Vector Spaces#1.20 definition *vector space*|definition:vector space]]).
-Which one?
-  - The empty set fails to have an additive identity.
-In a vector space, one of the requirements is that there must exist an element $0\in V$ such that for every $v\in V$, the equatin $v+0=v$ holds.
-Since the empty set contains no elements at all, it does not contain an additive identity (or any element), and therefore it cannot be a vector space.
-  -
   - Show that in the definition of a vector space [[Vector Spaces#1.20 definition *vector space*|1.20]], the additive inverse condition can be replaced with the condition that $$0v=0 \text{ for all }v\in V$$
 - Here the 0 on the left side is the number 0, and the 0 on the right side is the additive identity of $V$.
 - (The phrase a "condition can be replaced" is a difinition means that the collection of objects satisfying the definition is unchanged if the original condition is replaced with the new condition.)